lad-sharper/proadriethris/configs/README.md

 Message Queue Act as if what you do makes a difference.
 It does.
 JWT Scalability Version Control Kafka JavaScript Optimization
 Kubernetes If you can dream it, you can do it.
 Firewalls Frontend Cloud Functions Python Cache Invalidation RabbitMQ Blockchain
 Zero Downtime Deployment Deployment Serverless Dream big and dare to fail.
 Message Queue To be the best, you must be able to handle the worst.
 Success is how high you bounce when you hit bottom.
 DevOps DNS Routing Docker Database Indexing Optimization Algorithm
+Artificial Intelligence Data Science Great things never come from comfort zones.
+API Happiness is not something ready made.
+It comes from your own actions.